fix

 Require a Login

-If you want to level up your security measures even more, use a mobile login - a method that can be used for collecting both entries and votes.
+If you want to level up your security measures even more, use a login that sends a verification code- a method that can be used for collecting both entries and votes.

-When requiring a mobile login, a unique code is sent to the user’s mobile device, which is then used to enter a form or cast a vote.
-Users typically have one mobile phone and one phone number, making this entry restriction method another option in the way of cheater protection.
-However, the downside of using a login is that it adds a number of steps to submitting an entry, thusly complicating the entry process - a surefire way to reduce your conversion rate.
+When requiring an email login, a unique code is sent to the user’s email address, which is then used to enter a form or cast a vote.
+Users can only use a valid email address to receive their unique code, which makes this another option in the way of cheater protection.
+However, the downside of using a login is that it adds a number of steps to submitting an entry, thusly complicating the entry process - which, could possibly reduce your conversion rate.

 Use a Moderator